 Evidence-based education applicable to current breastfeeding issues.

-An easy-to-understand care plan that addresses any issues, with a goal of resolving any challenges you are experiencing.
+An easy-to-understand care plan that addresses all issues, with a goal of resolving any challenges you are experiencing.

 A consultation report will be faxed to your obstetrician and your baby's pediatrician.